jojonas/jojonas.github.io/content/posts/python-vpn/index.md

 ---
-title: "A Simple VPN in Python"
+title: "Implementing Layer-3 VPN Protocols in Python"
 date: 2024-08-25T15:07:00+02:00
 tags: ["Python", "Reverse Engineering", "Networking"]
 series: ["Wireshark Dissector Guides"]
 ---

-In this post I want to provide an annotated template for implementing tunneling protocols in Python.
-In the process, I want to familiarize you with a couple of core concepts such as tunneling, TUN/TAP interfaces and packet encapsulation.
-Also, this post will be the first in a multipart series, as I will be demonstrating how to analyze tunneling protocols in Wireshark in the latter parts.
+In this post, we'll explore a practical approach to implementing tunneling protocols in Python.
+Along the way, you'll gain an understanding of key concepts such as tunneling, TUN/TAP interfaces, and packet encapsulation.
+This post will be the first in a multipart [series](/series/wireshark-dissector-guides/), where I will also demonstrate how to analyze tunneling protocols in Wireshark.

 <!--more-->

-So what is a VPN exactly?
-Practically speaking, a VPN is a technology that allows to transport (or _tunnel_) network traffic from one system to another: Packets enter the tunnel on one end and exit on the other end.
-That's it, and it will not modify anything!
-However, it protects your data in transit between both tunnel ends, by encrypting the network packet bytes and wrapping the ciphertext in larger packets.
-This process is called _encapsulation_.
+## VPNs and TUN/TAP Devices

-## TUN/TAP Devices
+A VPN (Virtual Private Network) is a technology that allows network traffic to be securely tunneled from one system to another.
+By encapsulating packets using cryptographic methods and wrapping the ciphertext in larger packets, VPNs protect data in transit between the endpoints.

-A very common way of entering (and exiting) the tunnel is a _virtual network adapter_.
-Its greatest advantage is that one can apply tools and concepts also commonly used with _physical_ network adapters.
-On Linux there are (at least) two kinds of tunneling adapters: TUN and TAP devices.
+A very common way for bytes to enter and exit that tunnel is a _virtual network adapter_.
+Its main advantage is the option to apply many of the same tools and concepts used for _physical_ network adapters.
+On Linux, there are at least two kinds of virtual adapters: TUN and TAP devices.
 TUN devices operate on layer 3 of the OSI model, the network layer.
 The most common layer-3 protocols are IPv4 and IPv6.
-This means that TUN devices can ingest and emit IP packets, but not Ethernet frames.
+As layer-3 devices, TUN adapters can ingest and emit IP packets, but not Ethernet frames.
 Network devices on both ends of the tunnel can communicate via IP routing, but are not in the same LAN.
 Tunneling Ethernet frames can be achieved with a TAP device, which operates on layer 2.
-While this allows systems to reach each other via broadcast, it also results overhead in terms of performance and complexity[^1].
-Therefore, this post will focus on layer-3 implementations.
+While this allows systems to reach each other via broadcast, it also introduces overhead in terms of performance and complexity[^1].
+This post will focus on layer-3 tunneling, but the results can easily be adapted for a layer-2 VPN.

 [^1]: More on the advantages and disadvantages of TUN and TAP devices can be found in the [OpenVPN wiki](https://community.openvpn.net/openvpn/wiki/BridgingAndRouting).